-Name: Address:

-Renewable Energy S cheme

-Q1 What Renewable Tec hnology was Combined Heat and Power

-Solar Water Heating Ground Source Heat

-Pumps Biomass Heating

-Wind Turbines

-Photovoltaic

-Micro Hydro

-Other (please state)

-Q2 What prompted you to energy system? b buy a renewable To save money on your energy bills

-Good for the environment Both

-Other (please state)

-Q3 Have you recommend ded buying a Yes

-renewable energy syselse? stem to anyone No

-Don't Know

-If no, please state why

-Q4 How satisfied were yo Very satisfied

-the work undertaken I by the installers?
-Quite satisfied

-Neither

-Not very satisfied

-Not at all satisfied

-Q5 How satisfied were yo yu with the Very satisfied

-₩ J instructions the install Quite satisfied

-operate the system?
-Neither

-operate the eyetein: Not very satisfied

-Not at all satisfied
+Name: Address: Renewable Energy S Scheme Q1 What Renewable Terinstalled?
+Combined Heat and Power Solar Water Heating Ground Source Heat Pumps Biomass Heating Wind Turbines Photovoltaic Micro Hydro Other (please state) Q2 What prompted you tenergy system? o buy a renewable To save money on your energy bills Good for the environment Both Other (please state) Q3 Have you recommen renewable energy sy else?
+Yes No Don't Know If no, please state why Q4 How satisfied were y the work undertaken ou with the quality of by the installers?
+Very satisfied Quite satisfied Neither Not very satisfied Not at all satisfied Q5 How satisfied were y instructions the insta operate the system?
+Very satisfied Quite satisfied Neither Not very satisfied Not at all satisfied